rsksmart/devportal-1.0/content/rsk-devportal/tools/thegraph.md

 render_features: 'collapsible'
 ---

-Getting historical data on a smart contract can be frustrating when you’re building a dApp.
+Getting historical data on a smart contract can be challenging when you’re building a dApp.
 [The Graph](https://thegraph.com/) provides an easy way to query smart contract data through APIs known as subgraphs.
 Its infrastructure relies on a decentralized network of indexers, enabling your dApp to become truly decentralized.

 ## Quick Start